Celebrating differences

 What we are doing

 Social value is one of our selection criteria when choosing partners.
-We have embedded social value throughout our procurement processes, writing it into our contracts.
-During 2023-24, we worked with our supply chain to generate £20.53 million in social value, surpassing our target.
-This has improved the economic, social, and environmental wellbeing of residents and communities.
-We utilize the Achillies supplier assurance platform, which holds information on over 21,000 suppliers, to source and identify suitable contractors that align with our ED&I goals.
-Our Social Value Steering Group reviews the pipeline of projects and delivery to ensure continuous improvement.
+We have embedded social value throughout our procurement processes and written it into our contracts.
+In 2023–24 we worked with our supply chain to generate £20.53 million in social value, surpassing our target and improving the economic, social and environmental wellbeing of residents and communities.
+We use the Achilles supplier assurance platform, which holds information on more than 21,000 suppliers, to help identify contractors that align with our ED&I and social value goals.
+Our Social Value Steering Group reviews the project pipeline and delivery to ensure continuous improvement.

 Measurement of our progress